AterLux/PhpSimpleExpression/README.md

 $my_context->registerConstants(array('MAX_WIDTH' => 128, 'MAX_HEIGHT' => 64)); // registerConstants accepts an array to register multiple constants at once
 ```
 To remove a constant you can use `unregisterConstant` method.
-Pass a constant name, or array of multiple names, or '*' string to remove all.
+Pass a constant name, or array of multiple names, or '&ast;' string to remove all from the current context.
+Note: this operation does not affect the parent contexts.

-**NOTE** `NULL` can be registered in the context, but at the compile time will be considered as non-declared, and therefore replaced by an operation of accessing a variable of the same name.
+**NOTE** a constant with `NULL` value can be registered in the context, but at the compile time will be considered as non-declared, and therefore replaced by an operation of accessing a variable of the same name.
 You can use `NULL` to suppress unwanted constants, declared in the parent context, if their names are required as variable names.

 ### Functions